 “You niggaz know my pyroclastic flow.”

 Okay O’Shea.
-We’ve let you get away with a lot of things over the years, including a few awful comedy and sci-fi films and at least one half-assed compilation of songs FROM said films among others, but now you done did it.
 PIE-ROW-CLASS-TICK does not roll easily off the tongue.
-Sure it’s an actual English word but I don’t see rappers shoving each other out of the way to use it in song just because you spit it six months or so ago on “Gangsta Rap Made Me Do It.”
-Quite frankly it’s a ridiculous sounding word and just because you put an intro on “Raw Footage” explaining what it means (“red hot lava mixed with saliva”) doesn’t get you a free pass.
-Why should we let Mr. Jackson get away with a word this absurd?
+Sure — it’s an actual English word — but I don’t see rappers shoving each other out of the way to use it in song just because you spit it six months or so ago on “Gangsta Rap Made Me Do It.”
+Just because you put an intro on “Raw Footage” explaining what it means (“red hot lava mixed with saliva”) doesn’t get you a free pass.
+Why should Mr. Jackson use a word this absurd?